The Most Common Reasons a Life Insurance Claim Gets Denied

 Beneficiary Issues & Fraudulent Claims

 Even when a death is clearly covered, a claim can be denied due to problems with the beneficiary designation or outright fraud.
+Beneficiary disputes and administrative errors have been a growing source of denied or delayed claims in recent years, particularly with employer-provided group policies.

 Common beneficiary-related issues include:

-- No named beneficiary — benefits may be paid to the estate and face probate delays
+- No named beneficiary (benefits may be paid to the estate and face probate delays)

-- Deceased beneficiary — if the named beneficiary predeceased the insured with no contingent beneficiary named
+- Deceased beneficiary (if the named beneficiary predeceased the insured with no contingent beneficiary named)

-- Vague designations — using terms like "my children" without legal names can cause disputes
+- Vague designations (using terms like "my children" without legal names can cause disputes)

 What To Do If Your Life Insurance Claim Is Denied